-To apply for a grant, an application needs to be submitted via email to the SPCR Patient and Public Involvement and Engagement Officer, Esther van Vliet (email@example.com) by Monday 18 May 2020 before 1.00pm.
-Only submissions using the template below will be considered for funding.
+To apply for a grant, an application form and video needs to be submitted via email to the SPCR Programme Officer Christina Farrall (firstname.lastname@example.org) by Thursday 15 December 2022 before 1.00pm.
+Only submissions using the application form template below, and accompanied with a video will be considered for funding.

-SPCR Engagement and Dissemination grant - Linking with awareness campaigns
+SPCR Engagement and Dissemination grant

-As such, the SPCR is launching a funding call for engagement and dissemination activities with non-academic audiences based on SPCR funded research.
-Activities may be public talks, hands-on activities in a community setting, information stands in public spaces or workshops with (non-academic) professionals.
-Creativity in the types of activities proposed is warmly welcomed.
+Researchers may apply for small bursaries, of up to £800, to engage and disseminate SPCR funded research amongst non-academic audiences.
+Activities may include public talks, hands-on activities in a community setting, information stands in public spaces or virtual workshops with non-academic professionals.
+Creativity in the types of activities proposed is particularly encouraged.

 The activity should be linked to an existing local or national health awareness campaign.
 Examples of national campaigns can be found here and here.
 These lists are not exhaustive and applicants are welcome to find additional campaigns, providing they are organised by a non-profit organisation.

 Examples of previously funded projects can be found here.
 Further information on this call and eligibility criteria can be found in the call's guidance notes, which can be downloaded below.